Slavery in Asia: Afghanistan

 Most slaves were employed as agricultural laborers, domestic slaves and sexual slaves.
 In contrast, other slaves served in administrative positions.
 Slaves in Afghanistan possessed some social mobility, especially those slaves who were owned by the government.
 Slavery was more common in towns and cities because some Afghan tribal communities did not readily engage in the slave trade; according to some sources, the decentralized nature of Afghan tribes forced more urbanized areas to import slaves to fill labor shortages.
 Most slaves in Afghanistan had been imported from Persia and Central Asia.

 According to a report of an expedition to Afghanistan published in London in 1871:

 Amanullah Khan banned slavery in Afghanistan in the 1923 Constitution, but the practice carried on unofficially for many more years.
-The Swede Aurora Nilsson, who lived in Kabul from 1926-1927, described the occurrence of slavery in Kabul in her memoirs, as well as how a German woman, the widow of an Afridi man named Abdullah Khan, who had fled to the city with her children from her late husband's successor, was sold at public auction and obtained her freedom by being bought by the German embassy for 7,000 marks.
+The Swede Aurora Nilsson, who lived in Kabul from 1926 to 1927, described the occurrence of slavery in Kabul in her memoirs, as well as how a German woman, the widow of an Afridi man named Abdullah Khan, who had fled to the city with her children from her late husband's successor, was sold at public auction and obtained her freedom by being bought by the German embassy for 7,000 marks.